projectgus/hyundai-kona-ev-can-logs/dbc/README.md

 Hyundai Kona Electric DBC file, work in progress.

+## Conventions

+Messages copied from other sources may not follow these conventions (yet!)

+### CAN Message Names

+* Message naming follows convention `SourceModule_HEXID`, i.e. `VCU_333` is ID 0x333 sent by VCU (Vehicle Control Unit).
+* Most of these IDs are found on the PCAN bus.
+For IDs seen on other buses, add another letter i.e. `SMK_B112` is ID 0x112 sent by SMK (Smart Key Module) on the BCAN bus.
+If the message also appears on the PCAN bus then the letter should be removed, and can optionally add a comment about which bus(es) it is forwarded onto.
+So far I haven't see any places where the same ID is used for two different messages depending on the bus, but this probably happens at least somewhere...
+* `UNK` stands for unknown, i.e. `UNK_471` is ID 0x471 sent by an unknown module.

 ## Resources

 This file includes information pieced together from the following sources, as well as the logs in this repo.
 Massive gratitude to everyone who has worked on decoding Hyundai/Kia CAN messages, and/or who has posted CAN logs from vehicles online!